Babysitter, 69, Caught On Camera Beating Bergen Infant: Police, Father

 Barbara Skrzypczynska had taken the baby from the Johnson Avenue home when police were called, Wallington Police Chief Carmello J. Imbruglia said.

-They headed toward her own home in the nearby Mount Pleasant Village Apartments when Officer Richard Ray found them.
+They were headed toward her own home in the nearby Mount Pleasant Village Apartments when Officer Richard Ray found them, he said.

-The officer brought the Polish national and the baby back to the house.
+The officer brought the Polish national and the baby back to the house, Imbruglia said.

 Meanwhile, Detective Lt.
 Joseph Rock reviewed the nannycam footage with the infant’s father, Lukasz Adamkiewicz.